Inorganic rubbish collection will begin in May 2018.

 Anything over this amount will be left behind – it is then your responsibility to remove the remainder.

-It is also important to remember that inorganic refuse should not be put out on the kerb until the day before your week of inorganic collection.
+It is also important to remember that inorganic rubbish should not be put out on the kerb until the day before your week of inorganic collection.

 Unfortunately we cannot collect all of your unwanted items.
 Below is a list of items that are suitable and a list of those that are not.